 In fact, vending can often give entrepreneurs the tools and capital they need to try their hands at the restaurant business.
 One example is Portillo’s, perhaps the company most affiliated with the iconic Chicago hot dog.
 In 1963, Dick Portillo opened his first location, a six by 12 foot hot dog trailer, on North Avenue in Villa Park.
 Years later, Portillo’s is a national brand, with 35 locations in Illinois, Indiana, and California that collectively employ thousands of people.

 With these benefits, one would expect that Chicago would embrace food trucks.
 But sadly, Chicago’s laws make it one of the worst places to operate a food truck in the country.
-Until recently, food trucks in Chicago could not prepare food on board; all of their food had to be made in a kitchen and kept warm on the truck.
-Trucks could not operate between 10:00 p.m. and 10:00 a.m., making it impossible for trucks to serve breakfast or late-night dinners.
+Food trucks in Chicago could not prepare food on board; all of their food had to be made in a kitchen and kept warm on the truck.
+Trucks’ hours were greatly limited.
 And since 1991, it has been illegal for any food truck (except those serving construction workers) to operate within 200 feet of a restaurant.

-Not surprisingly, the number of food trucks in Chicago trails that in many similarly sized cities.
-As of July 2012, there were only about 120 food trucks on the road in Chicago, only 50 of which constitute modern “gourmet” food trucks; the rest generally serve construction sites.
-By way of comparison, Los Angeles County has more than 2,400 food trucks.
+Not surprisingly, the number of food trucks in Chicago trailed that in many similarly sized cities.
+In July 2012, there were only about 120 food trucks on the road in Chicago, only 50 of which constituted modern “gourmet” food trucks; the rest generally served construction sites.

 None of these claims are true.
-As the Institute for Justice notes in Seven Myths and Realities about Food Trucks: Why the Facts Support Food Truck Freedom, available at http://www.ij.org/vending, a vibrant food-truck industry can help restaurants by increasing the number of available consumers and by giving them a new way to reach their customers.
-Nor do trucks, as Mr. Keefer said, peddle substandard fare or litter the streets.
+As the Institute for Justice notes in Seven Myths and Realities about Food Trucks: Why the Facts Support Food Truck Freedom, a vibrant food-truck industry can help restaurants by increasing the number of available consumers and by giving them a new way to reach their customers.
+10 Nor do trucks, as Mr. Keefer said, peddle substandard fare or litter the streets.
 A review of Los Angeles County health records showed that food trucks are just as clean as their brick-and-mortar counterparts.
-And food truck associations in Chicago and across the country have been especially diligent in reminding their members to keep their areas clean.
-Cities looking for a better way to regulate food trucks than Chicago can look at Food Truck Freedom: How To Build Better Food Truck Laws in Your City, available at http://www.ij.org/vending.
+11 And food truck associations in Chicago and across the country have been especially diligent in reminding their members to keep their areas clean.
+12 Cities looking for a better way to regulate food trucks than Chicago can look at Food Truck Freedom: How To Build Better Food Truck Laws in Your City.

 Despite their inaccuracy, the claims by Keefer and others had the desired effect.
 The ordinance kept the ban on food trucks operating within 200 feet of a restaurant.
-If a truck gets too close, its owner faces fines of $1,000 to $2,000.
+13 If a truck gets too close, its owner faces fines of $1,000 to $2,000.
 And to enforce the 200-foot rule, the ordinance requires trucks to install a global positioning system (GPS) tracking device so the City can monitor their whereabouts.
-Although GPS units are imprecise, the ordinance presumes that a food truck was where the vehicle’s GPS device says it was.”
-Chicago’s GPS requirement is quite unusual—only one other major city, Boston, requires it—and quite intrusive.
+Although GPS units are imprecise, 14 the ordinance presumes that a food truck was where the vehicle’s GPS device says it was.”
+15 Chicago’s GPS requirement is quite unusual and quite intrusive.—only one other major city, Boston, requires it.
+16